kassych/classes/README.md

 # Courses on Cybersecurity

-Dive into the dynamic world of cybersecurity  with these comprehensive, hands-on courses inspired by real-world insights from industry experts.
+Hi Hackers, Dive into the dynamic world of cybersecurity  with these comprehensive, hands-on courses inspired by real-world insights from industry experts.
 Designed for all aspiring cybersecurity professionals, this program equips you with the skills to identify and counter sophisticated threats using advanced data sources and techniques.

 ## Who should enroll ?
 - Students new to cybersecurity seeking a strong foundation.